confluentinc/examples/clients/cloud/python/README.md

 $ ./consumer_ccsr.py -f ~/.ccloud/example.config -t test2
 ...
 Waiting for message or event/error in poll()
-Consumed record with key alice and value {"count": 0}, and updated total count to 0 Consumed record with key alice and value {"count": 1}, and updated total count to 1 Consumed record with key alice and value {"count": 2}, and updated total count to 3 Consumed record with key alice and value {"count": 3}, and updated total count to 6 Consumed record with key alice and value {"count": 4}, and updated total count to 10 Consumed record with key alice and value {"count": 5}, and updated total count to 15 Consumed record with key alice and value {"count": 6}, and updated total count to 21 Consumed record with key alice and value {"count": 7}, and updated total count to 28 Consumed record with key alice and value {"count": 8}, and updated total count to 36 Consumed record with key alice and value {"count": 9}, and updated total count to 45 Waiting for message or event/error in poll()
+Consumed record with key alice and value 0,                       and updated total count to 0 Consumed record with key alice and value 1,                       and updated total count to 1 Consumed record with key alice and value 2,                       and updated total count to 3 Consumed record with key alice and value 3,                       and updated total count to 6 Consumed record with key alice and value 4,                       and updated total count to 10 Consumed record with key alice and value 5,                       and updated total count to 15 Consumed record with key alice and value 6,                       and updated total count to 21 Consumed record with key alice and value 7,                       and updated total count to 28 Consumed record with key alice and value 8,                       and updated total count to 36 Consumed record with key alice and value 9,                       and updated total count to 45 ...
-...
 ```